kytos-ng/documentation/tutorials/napps/publishing_your_napp.rst

 Your NApp is now ready to be uploaded.
 Before that, you need to create a repository with NApp name on github.
-After creating repository follow the below commands to initialize and push your NApp to github.
+After creating repository, follow the below commands to initialize and push your NApp to github.

 .. code-block:: console